 In late 1986, the Council recommended several major changes in the Court's educational policies and standards in order to improve the quality of educational programs being conducted throughout the state.
 The Court approved these changes in January, 1987, and adopted a single administrative order changing and consolidating all previous orders as of July 1, 1987 (Administrative Order 87-4).
 The Court's educational policies and standards were further refined by Administrative Order 89-2.
 In early 1990, the Supreme Court created the Arizona Judicial Council to assist the Court in the development and implementation of policies for the integrated judicial department.
 The Court also determined that the Council on Judicial Education and Training would become a standing committee of the Arizona Judicial Council and entered Administrative Order No. 90-28 to reflect this, and changing the name to the Committee on Judicial Education and Training.
 Administrative Order 91-1 confirmed the membership of the Committee.
-Administrative Order 91-9 made attendance at the orientation for new general jurisdiction judges program offered by the Supreme Court mandatory for all newly elected or appointed superior court judges.
+Administrative Order 91-9 required all newly elected or appointed superior court judges to attend the court's orientation program for new general jurisdiction judges.